bidstack-group/pubguard-unity-plugin/README.md

 6. Click on the **PubguardControler** and from the Inspector tab enter the Pubguards's Application Key.
    Check the [Prerequisites](#Prerequisites) section explaining how to obtain the Application Key.

+   **Note** It is necessary to include two separate API Keys for Android and for iOS

 ![Pubguard Controller Inspector](images/pubguard-controller-inspector.png)